This story has been updated. It was originally published on November 3, 2020.

 The account manager oversees billing and invites people to join the family, but also gets to approve any purchases within Apple services.
 This is a useful safety measure if your kids are prone to buying new skins for their Fortnite characters.

-When you activate Family Sharing, you must pick from two of the three iCloud plans—200GB for $2.99 a month, or 2TB for $9.99 a month.
+When you activate Family Sharing, you must pick from the three iCloud plans—50GB for $0.99 a month, 200GB for $2.99 a month, or 2TB for $9.99 a month.
 This is shared dynamically amongst family members, so there’s no way to allot a certain amount of storage to a particular person.
 And when space is running out, everyone gets a notification.

 Google’s family sharing services aren’t quite as clear-cut as Apple’s.
 There are separate family options to share content (apps, movies, music, and even YouTube), and cloud storage, but we’ll focus on the latter.

 Enabling family sharing doesn’t cost you any extra, since you’re just letting more people get at what you’re already paying for.
-Pricing starts at $2.99 a month or $29.99 a year for 200GB, and goes up to a whopping 30TB for $299.99 a month.
+Pricing starts at $1.99 a month or $19.99 a year for 100GB, and goes up to 2TB for $9.99 a month ($99.99 per year).

 Google One allows for families of up to six people in total, and just like with Apple One, you all share the same pool of space, as you can’t set specific storage limits for each member.
 Other than a shared Google Calendar and Google Keep, there’s no bucket of common files within a cluster, and everything in each user’s Google Drive, Google Photos, and Gmail stays private to them.